felixn/stalwart-website/content/en/smtp/settings/overview.md

 ### Sizes

-Sizes are repesented in bytes as positive integers without a decimal point, for example:
+Sizes are represented in bytes as positive integers without a decimal point, for example:

 ```txt
 size = 1024